 Argentina is flamboyant and showy (think Evita and Maradona); its capital, Buenos Aires pulses with tango passion and hypnotic music.

-Beyond the glamour is a land of spectacular extremes, from the snow-capped peaks of the Andes to the grassy Pampas plains.
+Beyond the glamour is a land of spectacular extremes, which you can see while on an Argentina road trip…from the snow-capped peaks of the Andes to the grassy Pampas plains to vineyards and desert.

 Nothing could be a world apart from Patagonia’s frozen icy Perito Moreno Glacier as the earthy hues of the Quebrada de Humahuaca canyon.